 Boundaries allow your route planner to manage and control daily disruption to meet your organization's tolerance levels.
 Boundary files allow your organization to confine routes to geographic boundaries drawn on the map.
 The Appian algorithm will look for orders within each boundary and build routes that are confined to these.
 An organization can run the same driver and vehicles in the same areas every day, with little or no variations to their routes.

 In DirectRoute, users draw boundaries on a map.
 These drawings can be polygons, circles, or other shapes.
-When routes are created with the route-building wizard and a boundary file is selected, the orders that fall inside the boundary shapes, that order is given a boundary code.
+When routes are created with the route-building wizard and a boundary file is selected, the orders that fall inside the boundary shapes are given a boundary code.
 Corresponding trucks in the truck file have the same list of boundary codes (SpEQ code) ensuring the matching orders are loaded on the appropriate truck.

 When orders fall in an area where boundaries overlap, the system applies multiple boundary codes to the orders, which gives the routing algorithm the flexibility to load the order on any route with one matching boundary code.
 This allows the algorithm flexibility on route selection when volume flexes in an overlapping boundary area.